 Ch Jordans’ Ruff N Rowdy: At 22 mths old

 To the right is our stud Rowdy aka: Champion Jordans’ Ruff N Rowdy.
 He has 18 champs in his 4 gen pedigree.
 Some kennels in his ped are HiStyle, Tanglewoods, Ingebar’s, and Skansen three gen back.
 He is pictured here at 22 months of age.
-He is around 100pds and 29” tall.
-He is the same size as our big Barbosa.
-Gorgeous thick soft coat, rich black.
-He championed out very quickly.
-He has a strong presence in the ring; love his movement, and exquisite structure.
-He has tested and passed testing for: thyroid normal, Von Willebrand’s Disease clear, CERF eyes OFA certified normal… Is OFA certified on hips good.
-Soft American Coat
+He will be retiring from breeding in 2021.

 Breed Health Testing is something I feel very strongly about on the Giant Schnauzer.
 All my personal adults are health tested.
 This is a rare breed and so you will see more issues pop up in the lines than you will see in breeds with more diverse backgrounds.
 Just because the parents pass testing does not guarantee a pup wont have an issue but it does drastically reduce the chance of it.
 If no breeders do the health testing then eventually the solid blacks will go the same way the salt and peppers have gone and end up having horrible genetics on hips or something else.
 I suggest only buying from a breeder that does all the health testing and then asking to see the certified results of the testing.
 If you get full rights from me for breeding I hope you choose to also do the best thing to “better” the breed and only breed health tested good quality dogs.

 Conformation show dogs: Now many people ask what look you need to win at a conformation show.
 Wire coat, Mix coat, or American soft coat???
 Personally I like the fullness of the mixed to softer coat.
 We do get all coat types in our litters.
 There has been champions in all three coat types / and both elegant and muscular build… and it is up to the “Eye of the Beholder”, aka “Show Judge” which dog wins.
 Your handler / groomer also makes a big difference in if your dog is a winner or not… We breed great quality Schnauzers and we prefer the working dog look with the softer coat.
-So we try to get mixed to American coats and the bigger dog with the more muscular build.
-I have had many compliments on the body type of our parents, their larger size and broad muscular chest seems to be what the pet owners as well as the conformation buyers want.
-If you want a more angular thin framed elegant type that is short statured I’m sure you will find it but not here.
-Our dogs stick to the breed standard and I feel size needs to be on the upper end of the standard to have the presence a giant should have.
+So we try to get mixed coats.
+I have had many compliments on the body type of our parents, their size and broad muscular chest seems to be what the pet owners as well as the conformation buyers want.
 All Our parent dogs are great quality and some are champions but they are just as good at pulling a cart full of kids as they would be winning in the ring.
-In my opinion there is nothing prettier than a large muscular schnauzer that has that beautiful soft American or mixed coat that has a nice schnauzer cut.
+In my opinion there is nothing prettier than a large muscular schnauzer that has that beautiful mixed coat that has a nice schnauzer cut.
 If you want a champion but do not want to mess with the “POLITICS” of conformation you might be more interested in obedience or agility trials.
 You can visit AKC.ORG to see the list of AKC events in your area.
 I recommend the following books and training aids to keep your giant well trained and well loved!
 ALSO LOOK ON OUR TRAINING PAGE!!!
 The World of Schnauzers – Johan Gallant Dog Psychology and Development : Culture Clash – Jean Donaldson, Dog Talk – John Ross and Barbara McKinney, Dog Behavior: Why Dogs Do What They Do – Ian Dunbar, Dog’s Mind: Understanding Your Dog’s Behavior – B. Fogle, Don’t Shoot The Dog – Karen Pryor, How To Raise A Puppy You Can Live With – Rutherford & Neil, Man Meets Dog – Konrad Lorenz, The Body Language and Emotion of Dogs – Myrna Milani Training – Obedience: Play Training Your Dog – Deborah Burnham, Beyond Basic Dog Training – Diane L. Bauman, Expert Obedience Training For Dogs – Winifred G. Strickland